Agriculture and Food Security

 For more than a decade, we have partnered with Tanzanians to build livelihoods and manage natural resources by developing and implementing national environmental policies and supporting community-based conservation.
 Our sustainable landscape approach targets critical ecosystems to sustain wildlife habitats, reverse land degradation, restore watersheds and improve community livelihoods through conservation enterprises.

-We work with the Government of Tanzania to control malaria, prevent mother-to-child HIV/AIDS transmission, provide children with life-saving nutritional supplements, train health workers, improve maternal health facilities, and scale up voluntary family planning services.
-In addition, we work with indigenous Tanzanian organizations to address women’s and girls’ empowerment.
+We work with the Government to control malaria, prevent mother-to-child HIV/AIDS transmission, provide children with life-saving nutritional supplements, train health workers, improve maternal health facilities, and scale up voluntary family planning services.
+In addition, we work with indigenous organizations to address women’s and girls’ empowerment.